 Basic Custody Arrangements

 1. Legal Custody

 A person’s decision-making authority for a child, whether or not the child is physically placed with the legal custodian.
-This authority involves major decisions such as non-emergency medical care, enlistment in the military, obtaining a driver’s license, consent to marriage, religion and choice of school.
+This authority involves major decisions such as non-emergency medical care, enlistment in the military, obtaining a driver’s license, consent to marriage, religion, and choice of school.
 This is usually shared between the two parents.

 In most situations, legal custody is a workable arrangement, especially if the parents are actively cooperative with one another in making decisions for their child(ren) together.
 In situations where the parents aren’t on good terms, but they’re both granted legal custody, problems arise when one parent attempts to limit or take away the other parent’s legal custody rights.
 This often leads to significantly more time in court and more stress on the child.
-Ultimately, most state courts will avoid granting one parent sole legal custody so as to not cause further stress and turmoil within the family.
+Ultimately, most state courts will avoid granting one parent sole legal custody to not cause further stress and turmoil within the family.

 2. Physical Custody

 A person’s right to have the child in their care, and make routine decisions such as childcare, schooling, religious upbringing, etc. These decisions should be consistent with the wishes of the person who has legal custody of the child.
 This is the most common type of child custody.

 In most situations, both parents would prefer to have physical custody.
 Joint custody (where both parents are allowed physical custody) is only granted when both parents plan on living close enough to one another that there is less stress on the child going between each parent’s house.
 If this is not the case, and the parents live too far apart, one parent may be granted sole physical custody.
 In that situation, the child will live primarily with one parent, and the other parent will have visitation rights (should it be deemed appropriate).